ryanhe312/FMIRAgent/README.md

 ## Benchmark with unseen dataset

 1. Download the [datasets](https://zenodo.org/records/15469845/files/unseen_dataset.zip) and unzip it here.
+You will get `Shareloc` and `DeepBacs` folders.

 2. Test models